 Pitts was unguardable in 2020

-Kyle Pitts was a Mackey Award and Biletnikoff Award finalist in 2020.
-He also earned unanimous first-team All-American honors and was a top-10 finisher in Heisman Trophy votes.
+Pitts was a Mackey Award and Biletnikoff Award finalist in 2020.
+He also earned unanimous first-team All-American honors and was a top-10 finisher in Heisman Trophy voting.
 By finishing inside the top 10 of Heisman voting, Pitts became the first TE to finish in the top 10 in 43 years.

 He finished his career at Florida after recording 100 receptions for 1,492 yards (14.9 avg.) and 18 touchdowns.
 He became Florida’s all-time leader for receiving yards by a tight end while ranking second in career receptions at the position.
-Kyle Pitts’ dynasty value heading into draft season is nearly as high as anyone.
+Pitts’ dynasty value heading into rookie fantasy draft season is nearly as high as anyone.

-Where should you draft Pitts in dynasty rookie mock drafts?
+Where should you draft Pitts in dynasty rookie drafts?

-There is a case for either path.
-However, if you select Kyle Pitts, you are getting a player who could end up having the highest dynasty value of the entire class before it is all said and done.
+Now, if you miss out on Pitts, don’t be too upset.
+Penn State’s Pat Freiermuth is outstanding and has top-eight dynasty upside.
+However, if you select Pitts, you are getting a player who could end up having the highest dynasty value of the entire class before it is all said and done.

 Want more fantasy football analysis and news?